-1st Failure: The student will receive remediation by the course instructor or student mentor and allowed a second attempt under the administration of the course instructor and another member of program faculty.
+1st Failure: The student will receive remediation by the course instructor and allowed a second attempt under the administration of the course instructor and another member of program faculty.
 The second attempt must be completed within 3 academic instruction days of the first practical examination failure.
 If the student passes on the second attempt, the recorded score will only be a 75%.

-2nd Failure: If a student is unable to pass checkout with entry level competence on the second check-out, the student will not meet criteria for successful completion of this course.
+2nd Failure: If a student is unable to pass checkout with entry level competence on the second check-out, the student will not meet criteria for successful completion of the course.
 Extenuating circumstances, outlined in writing and presented to the PTA Director and course instructor, will be taken into consideration.

-Laboratory Skills Competency: This will be used to document that all skills have successfully been completed throughout the PTA Program.
-The Laboratory Skills Notebook will capture interventions and data collection techniques in which an entry-level PTA should be able to demonstrate proficiency.
+Laboratory Skills Competency: The skills notebook is used to document that all skills have successfully been completed throughout the PTA Program.
+It captures interventions and data collection techniques in which an entry-level PTA should be able to demonstrate proficiency.
 Students must successfully pass each competency in order to progress in the program and attend each clinical practice.
-The point value or grade given is as outlined in each course syllabi.
-The same policy listed above for lab practical failures will apply to skills competency check-offs.
+The same policy listed above for lab practical failures applies to skills competency check-offs.

-The Minimum Required Skills of PTA Graduates at Entry Level document from the APTA, Florida Department of Education Curriculum Framework for Physical Therapist Assistants, and feedback from clinical instructors will be used to outline the specific items and skills level required.
+The Minimum Required Skills of PTA Graduates at Entry Level document from the APTA, Florida Department of Education Curriculum Framework for Physical Therapist Assistants, and feedback from clinical instructors is used to outline the specific items and skills level required.
 This policy is intended to protect the safety of the community, such that students will not be allowed to participate in clinical education until they have demonstrated proficiency in all lab procedures covered in the curriculum.